Open

 Directions

-From State Highway 14 turn south on Crooked River Road #233.
+From State Highway 14, turn south on Crooked River Road #233.
 Proceed through old Orogrande town site, past the junction with Big Creek Meadows Road #311 to Orogrande Summit and the junction with Road #233I.
-Turn right on Road #233I and continue 2.5 miles to campground near the Gospel Hump Wilderness.
-Approximately 25 miles southwest of Elk City, Idaho.
-Access is by primitive mountain road; trailers not recommended.
+Turn right on Road #233I and continue 2.5 miles to the campground.
+Approximately 25 miles SW of Elk City, Idaho.

 Amenities